If you drive, having diabetes doesn’t automatically mean you can’t anymore.

 Checking your sugar levels before driving

-If you usually check your own blood sugar levels, it’s always a good idea to check them before you drive.
-But the law says that you’re not allowed to use flash glucose monitoring to check your sugar levels before you drive.
+If you usually check your own blood sugar levels, you must check them before driving and every two hours during a long journey.
+At the moment, the law says that you’re not allowed to use flash glucose monitoring to check your sugar levels before you drive.

 Like you, we don’t think this is fair.
-So we’re campaigning for the government to change the law.
+So we’re campaigning for the government to change this.

 Driving and eye problems (called retinopathy)